-^{}A senior employee is defined as an officer who earns a salary of more than £150,000 per annum, or is the designated head of the paid service, or is a statutory chief officer, or is any person having responsibility for the management of the council, to the extent that the officer has power to direct or control the major activities of the council, in particular activities involving the expenditure of money, whether solely or collectively with other officers.
+\A senior employee is defined as an officer who earns a salary of more than £150,000 per annum, or is the designated head of the paid service, or is a statutory chief officer, or is any person having responsibility for the strategic management of the council, to the extent that the officer has power to direct or control the major activities of the council, in particular activities involving the expenditure of money, whether solely or collectively with other officers.
+The Council shares its management team with East Hampshire District Council.
+Executive Head posts were deleted as part of a restructure of the senior management team with effect from 1st March 2016.
+The remuneration disclosed excludes any payments for secondary employment in respect of election duties.

-The contribution rate for pensions is 13.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £563,400 in 2014/15 (£517,800 in 2013/14).
+The contribution rate for pensions is 13.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £612,900 in 2015/16 (£563,400 in 2014/15).